-The Serializer transmits the data and clock bits (18+2 bits) at 20 times the TCLK frequency.
-For example, if TCLK is 60 MHz, the serial rate is 60 X 20= 1200 Mbps.
-Since only 18 bits are from input data, the serial 'payload' rate is 18 times the TCLK frequency.
-For instance, if TCLK = 60 MHz, the payload data rate is 60 X 18 = 1080 Mbps.
-TCLK is provided by the data source and must be in the range of 15 MHz to 66 MHz.
+The Serializer transmits the data and clock bits (16+2 bits) at 18 times the TCLK frequency.
+For example, if TCLK is 60 MHz, the serial rate is 60 X 18 = 1080 Mbps.
+Since only 16 bits are from input data, the serial 'payload' rate is 16 times the TCLK frequency.
+For instance, if TCLK = 60 MHz, the payload data rate is 60 X 16 = 960 Mbps.
+TCLK is provided by the data source and must be in the range of 25 MHz to 80 MHz.

 When the Deserializer channel synchronizes to the input from a Serializer, it drives its LOCK pin low and synchronously delivers valid data on the output.
-The Deserializer locks to the embedded clock, uses it to generate multiple internal data strobes, and then drives the recovered clock to the RCLK pin.
-The recovered clock (RCLK output pin) is synchronous to the data on the ROUT[0:17] pins.
-While LOCK is low, data on ROUT[0:17] is valid.
-Otherwise, ROUT[0:17] is invalid.
+The Deserializer locks to the embedded clock, uses it to generate multiple internal data strobes, and then drives the recovered clock on the RCLK pin.
+The RCLK is synchronous to the data on the ROUT[0:15] pins.
+While LOCK is low, data on ROUT[0:15] is valid.
+Otherwise, ROUT[0:15] is invalid.

-ROUT[0:17], $\overline{\text{LOCK}}$ , and RCLK signals will drive a minimum of three CMOS input gates (15pF total load) at a 66 MHz clock rate.
-This drive capacity allows bussing outputs of multiple Deserializers to multiple destination ASIC inputs.
-REN controls TRI-STATE for ROUTn and the RCLK pin on the Deserializer.
+ROUT[0:15], $\overline{\text{LOCK}}$, and RCLK signals will drive a minimum of three CMOS input gates (15pF total load) at a 80 MHz clock rate.
+This drive capacity allows bussing outputs of multiple Deserializers and multiple destination ASIC inputs.
+REN controls TRI-STATE of the all outputs.

-The Deserializer input pins are high impedance during receiver powerdown (RPWDN low) and power-off (VCC = 0V).
+The Deserializer input pins are high impedance during Receiver Powerdown (RPWDN low) and power-off (VCC = 0V).